ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

 If you have a federated ID, use the `--sso` option.
 Use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
+If you don't have a federated ID, use the `-u` and `-p` options for your username and password.

 4. Ensure that you are targeting the `us-south` region where you created your namespace.
 ```